getify/foi-lang/formalization-work/Foi-Specification.md

 A guard expression produces a value based on a single boolean test.
 If the test's polarity-adjusted result is `true`, the guard **matches** and the consequent is evaluated to produce the guard's value.
 If the guard does not match, the consequent is not evaluated and the guard's value is `empty` (§1.1).

 The CondClause primitive introduced here is also the atomic decision form embedded in function preconditions (§3.5), the independent form of pattern matching (§5), and the conditional-form of the `~each` loop comprehension (§7).
 Pattern matching (§5) extends the single-clause shape defined here to a multi-clause first-match-wins cascade, with optional topic dispatch and an optional else clause; the forms share the `?[cond]:` clause syntax and the `?/!` polarity vocabulary, and diverge on how many clauses combine and on whether a shared topic threads through them.
-A single-clause independent-match expression is semantically equivalent to the guard expression form here; the standalone guard is the shorter surface.
+A single-clause independent-match expression is semantically equivalent to the guard expression form here.

 ### §4.1 The CondClause Primitive